Taiwing/snow_crash/README.md

 list of TCP packets captured with wireshark.
 The password is contained in the payloads of the TCP packets after the `Password:` string (which is really a prompt).
-Each TCP payload is one byte long and represents an input from the user logging in to this insecure online service.
+Each TCP payload is one byte long and represents an input from the user logging into this insecure online service.
 The input ends with a 0x0d, which is a form feed character meaning that the input is done.

 To read the file simply copy it from the virtual machine and open it with